 If you have or are working on a PhD, and are considering teaching in a k-12 classroom after your graduation, get involved in education initiatives as soon as possible.
 For those in the sciences, this includes Science Fair, Science Olympiad, and other competitive science events.
 Experience in these programs can give you an edge in the application process (yes, you may be competing with other licensed, PhD-holding teachers for even high school positions).
 It may even be possible to take courses in pedagogy that can lead to earning a teaching license while working on your PhD.
 It is not (usually) enough to have taught at the college level, and assuming this can either start an argument that a PhD holding applicant will lose, or the applicant will just quietly moved to the bottom of the list.

 I bristle when people treat teaching as a fall back career.
 Refrain from projecting the attitude that if “a tenure track position doesn’t work out, I’ll just be a high school teacher.”
 For people who make high school teaching their career, entering teaching and obtaining a professional teaching license requires:

 - at least a four-year degree,

-- a teaching license with student teaching,
+- a teaching license with student teaching, and passing the edTPA*

 - passing scores on content tests in every field I intended to teach to qualify for my initial teaching license (despite having degrees in biology, chemistry, and geology, and the required coursework to be considered qualified to teach physics)